mysterious-coding/base_entranced/README.md

 * `$f` = current force
 * `$m` = current ammo
 * `$l` = closest weapon spawn (not useful for siege)

+####Advanced random map voting
+Instead of the traditional random map voting to have the server pick a map, `/g_allow_vote_maprandom`, if set to a number higher than `1`, will cause the server to randomly pick a few maps from a pool, after which players can vote to increase the weight of their preferred map with `/vote 1`, `/vote 2`, etc.

+####Improved projectile pushing/deflection
+Instead of the buggy base JA behavior with pushing/deflecting projectiles, you now have some more options. `/g_breakRNG` (default: 0) controls whether to use old "broken" RNG system from base JA. `/g_randomConeReflection` (default: 0) controls whether to use an improved system of randomly generating a trajectory for the pushed/deflected projectile within a cone of the pusher/deflecter's FOV. `/g_coneReflectAngle` (default: 30) controls how wide of an angle to use for this.

 ####`/sv_passwordlessSpectators`
 0 = (default) normal server password behavior